MdSHub/Multi-label-Classification-using-Darknet53/README.md

 Officials weight file link https://pjreddie.com/media/files/yolov3.weights You have to download the weight file  and store in Configuration folder with a  name "network.weights".
 Install all the libraries needed to run the code.
+Make a Folder Names "output" for the output of images and videos